What a maritime coast licence is for

 There are 5 options for maritime coast licences.

-You must be qualified to operate a maritime coast station [link to qualifications for a maritime coast licence].
+You must be qualified to operate a maritime coast station.

 The Radiocommunications (Interpretation) Determination 2015 defines the various options for maritime coast licences.